AdobeDocs/experience-manager-65.en/help/assets/interactive-images.md

 In the simplest case, the only variable part in the Quickview URL is the product SKU.
 In this case, the SKU value is the only data piece that you need for adding hotspots to the banner image.

-However, in complex cases, the Quickview URL has different varying elements in addition to the SKU, such as category ID, color code, and size code.
+However, in complex cases, the Quickview URL has varying elements that differ in addition to the SKU, such as category ID, color code, and size code.
 In such cases, every element is a separate variable in your hotspot data definition in the shoppable interactive image feature in Experience Manager Assets.

 Consider the following examples of Quickview URLs and their resulting hotspot variables: